stwunsch/volk-sfmt/README.md

 Runtime  evaluation
 -------------------

 Runtime of the SFMT algorithm (not the dSFMT!) relative to standard Mersenne Twister to generate 62400000 pseudo random numbers.
-Output is a uint32_t value.
+Output is an uint32_t value.
 The code is compiled with level 3 optimization.

     Standard Mersenne-Twister: 1
     Boost.Random Mersenne-Twister: 1.02159